Low-Dimensional Gradient Helps Out-of-Distribution Detection: Method

 Output-based approaches aim to capture the dissimilarities in feature representations between ID and OOD data by modulating the network output using a linear layer.
 Consequently, we introduce an auxiliary linear network, trained on our reduced gradient, to generate the necessary output for computing score functions.
 The network architecture is:\\

+The input is a low-dimensional gradient and the output is a $C$-dimensional tensor that indicates the prediction probability of each class ($C$ is the number of categories of ID data).
+To train the network, we adopt a common training setting, where low-dimensional gradients of ID training data as the training dataset, the cross-entropy loss with the label of training data as the loss function, and the stochastic gradient descent (SGD) as the optimization approach.

-We adopt cross-entropy loss function and stochastic gradient descent (SGD) algorithm to train this network.
-The simplicity of our model enables a rapid training process.
+The simplicity of the network enables a rapid training process.
 Once the linear network has been effectively trained, we can leverage its output to discriminate between ID and OOD samples.
 The basic score function is the maximum softmax confidence \cite{msp}, \textit{i.e.},

 Furthermore, the energy \cite{energy} score function is proved to be more efficient in OOD detection, which quantifies the free energy function associated with each sample: